Website Design 5

 Mobile Page Design

-If you want your web page to be EASILY USABLE on a SMALL SCREEN Device, like Smartphones which typically have screen sizes smaller than 700px in width... then you have a choice to either use Responsive Web Design techniques OR simply build a NEW PAGE for the smaller screen devices...
-So with the latter in mind, first you need to know when a small screen device, like a Smartphone is actually trying to access your desktop version of your web page... then you need to REDIRECT it to your newly designed mobile version web page...
+If you want your web page to be EASILY USABLE on a SMALL SCREEN Device, like Smartphones which typically have screen sizes smaller than 799px in width... then you have a choice to either use Responsive Web Design techniques OR simply build a NEW PAGE for the smaller screen devices...
+So with the latter in mind, first you need to know when a small screen device, like a Smartphone is actually trying to access your desktop version of your web page... then you need to REDIRECT it to your newly designed mobile version web page which has it's unique HTML Source Code...

-We used 699px as the requirement for redirect since almost all Smartphones are less than that in screen width... and as for devices greater than that screen width, including tablets and iPads... your current desktop version will suffice... requiring the user to "use gestures" to Zoom to read better as it were...
+I used 799px as the requirement for redirect since almost all Smartphones are less than that in screen width... and as for devices greater than that screen width, including tablets and iPads... your current desktop version will suffice...

 However...
 Responsive Web Design (relatively new in concept) uses several methods of redesigning your current desktop page so that it becomes more linear (so to speak) therefore becoming more usable in a small screen width, which means you do not have to design a separate page just for smaller screens!!!... you can read up on it Here or simply just Google for it!